Western New Mexico University

-Western New Mexico University is a public university in Silver City, New Mexico.
+Western New Mexico University is a public university in Silver City, New Mexico, United States.
 It was founded in 1893.

 History

 Founded in the Territory of New Mexico on February 11, 1893 as the New Mexico Normal School, the school began to offer classes on September 3, 1894, in a rented Presbyterian church.
-On June 2, 1893, the nascent board of regents accepted 20 acre of Town of Silver City land situated on a hillside overlooking the town donated by Regent, and Mayor Town of Silver City, Colonel John W. Fleming.
+On June 2, 1893, the nascent board of regents accepted 20 acre of Town of Silver City land situated on a hillside overlooking the town donated by Regent, and Mayor of the Town of Silver City, Colonel John W. Fleming.
 In November 1896, the school's first permanent building, Old Main, was dedicated, and within twenty years enrollment had reached nearly 500 students.

 Academics

 WNMU offers more than 70 areas of study.
 Twelve master's degrees, 41 bachelor's degrees, and 20 associate degrees and certificate programs are available.
 Fields of study include accounting, business, chemistry, criminal justice, education, environmental sustainability, forest/wildlife, graphic design, history, nursing, occupational therapy, psychology, social work, sociology, and zoology.

 In fall of 2015, enrollment was over 3,500 students.
 The student-to-faculty ratio is 18:1.

-In addition to its Silver City location, WNMU's Gallup Graduate Studies Center serves the diverse needs of northwestern New Mexico and northeastern Arizona.
-Located in Gallup, New Mexico, the graduate studies center offers Master of Arts programs in counseling and educational leadership, as well as Master of Arts in Teaching programs in elementary, secondary and special education.
+In addition to its Silver City location, WNMU's Gallup Graduate Studies Center is located in Gallup, New Mexico.
+The center offers Master of Arts programs in counseling and educational leadership, as well as Master of Arts in Teaching programs in elementary, secondary and special education.
 Courses leading to teaching endorsements in bilingual education and TESOL, as well as New Mexico Alternative Teaching Licensure in elementary, secondary and special education are also available.

-Well known for its award-winning Schools of Education, Social Work, and Nursing, other areas of interest include criminal justice, business management, outdoor leadership, natural sciences, and interdisciplinary studies.

 WNMU also supports learning centers in Deming, Truth or Consequences, and Lordsburg, New Mexico.

 More than 150 courses are offered online.
 Online degrees include the Master of Arts in interdisciplinary studies, Bachelor of Social Work, Master of Social Work, Master of Business Administration, and bachelor's degrees in criminal justice, nursing and rehabilitation services.